 She was NOT without controversy when she went on to a very brief 8-month stint on CBS Morning News with co-anchor Bill Kurtis, which came to an end shortly after a VERY live-on-air awkward moment between her and a guest freed on a wrongful DNA rape conviction.

 It takes moxie to be a pioneer, and George certainly had it.
-She passed away earlier this month, but her moxie lives on in her considerable legacy.
+Unfortunately, she passed away earlier this month, but her moxie lives on in her considerable legacy.

 Here’s how I see it:

 What was different the second time around?
 She was ready.
-Not just ready to win, but ready to fully embrace the challenge and opportunity of being Miss America.
+Not just prepared to win but willing to fully embrace the challenge and opportunity of being Miss America.

 “I needed the loss.
 I needed to lose to win.
-Like they say, “If you lose, don’t lose the lessons,” and I learned a lot,” George told Texas Monthly.
+But, like they say, “If you lose, don’t lose the lessons,” and I learned a lot,” George told Texas Monthly.
 “I came back and went on to be the fiftieth Miss America—the first one with a gold crown.
-That was pretty exciting.”
+So that was pretty exciting.”

 Moxie learns to live with mistakes.